wilot/Graphene_Layer_Analyser/README.md

 This project aims to analyse electron-microscope diffraction patterns of graphene, with the aim of being able to differentiate between monolayer and bilayer/few-layer samples.
 Current diffraction pattern analysis tools require significant human interaction, and are therefore time-consuming, particularly for large datasets.
 The necessity for human interaction also reduces reproducibility.
 By developing an algorithmic-based analysis tool, it is hoped that the field of graphene metrology will be improved, because layer-analysis of samples will become more approachable.

-The Jupyter notebooks in the `notebooks/` directory are for testing algorithms only.
+## Manifest

+Here an overview of the locations of important datastructures can be found.
+This list is organised in the order that a new user might want to look through the source code, should they want to familiarise themselves with this program's workings.
+* `main.py` - To become the controller/dispatcher/main executable
+* `pattern_processor.py` - Contains `process()` which actually analyses a diffraction pattern, as well as various datastructures for results and tunings.
+* `diffraction_spots.py` - The `SpotGroup` class definition and spot segmentation functions
+* `windows.py` - Contains classes and methods implementing the aperture photometry aspect of spot intensity integration
+* `user_interface.py` - The beginnings of a user interface...
+* `methods.py` - Contains miscellaneous methods.
+Might be remove and have its contents redistributed to other files soon...

 ## Techniques

 ### Peak finding

 Currently, a file is initially searched for peaks using SciPy's `peak_local_max()` method.
 These initial peaks are fitted to gaussians to determine a median of the full-width-half-maxima of these initial diffraction spots.
 With this information `peak_local_max()` is re-run using the FWHM to inform the minimum-distance filter in the peak-finder.
-Currently all peaks must be greater than 20% of the brightest pixel to be registered.
-Previously there was a gaussian filtration/dilation of the image with a sigma of one-third of the FWHM in-between the two peak-searches.
-This was removed because it did not appear to help the peak finding or reject noise, however if it needs to be re-added, it should probably go here...
+There is a gaussian filtration/dilation of the image in-between the two peak-searches.

 ### Peak Segmentation

 Next the peaks are segmented.
 Initially they are segmented according to a radial distance from an estimated central position.
 The central position is always behind a physical beam-stop, so its location must be inferred.
 This has been very susceptible to a bad estimation of the central/zeroth-order spot position in the image, and getting it to work in every circumstance has been tricky.
 Currently an initial estimation is made by calculating the centre-of-mass of the (clipped) image.
 The `group_radially()` method is then run.
 These groups are assumed to be approaching circular due to the nature of `group_radially()`.
 Circumcentres of the cyclic permutations of triplets of all the spots in each radial group are computed, and the whole set of circumcentres are then median-ed to produce a new estimate of the zeroth-order spot's position.
 Then the radial grouping is performed again.

-It is not yet known how necessary repeated re-estimation of the central-spot and repeated radial segmentation is.
-On a few images I have found it to be helpful, however these might be unrepresentitve.
-I have yet to try on the dataset I currently have with noise added in.

-After grouping radially, the spots must be segmented azimuthally, to separate different twists if there is a twisted sample.
+After grouping radially, the spots are then segmented by polar coordinate about the best-estimate zeroth-order spot, to separate different twists if there is a twisted sample and also just to cut out noise in the form of falsely identified spots.
+The semgentation works by folding the polar coordinate by modulo 60° (since Graphene's diffraction pattern is six-fold symmetric).
+This reduced/folded space is then split into angular segments (taking care of boundary conditions...) and the spots are differentiated/segmented by which segment they fall into.

 Many of the processes involved in peak segmentation and grouping are stored in the `diffraction_spots.py` module.
 A class for groups of spots, `SpotGroup` and methods for segmentation are stored here.

 ### Peak Intensity Measurement

 The intensities of each peak are measured and used to differentiate between few-layer and monolayer samples.
-The intensity of each peak is measured seperately, however caching is used in some places and this should be made as fast as possible.
+The intensity of each peak is measured separately, however caching is used in some places and this should be made as fast as possible.
 Optimisation can wait for the minute though.

 Intensity measurement is made using windows.
 For a circular window, a circular selected-area mask is formed around the targeted peak, along with an annular mask co-centred, for peak-localised background subtraction.
 The intensity is the summed intensity of the pixels in the window after the average background has been subtracted.
 This implementation is designed with extensibility in mind, should other window shapes be needed (such as a square window, for computational efficiency).